bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 It is highly optimized, and it works fairly well.
 But there's a few issues with it.
 And so this has motivated some people to put in quite the elbow grease to do a lot of research.
-If you're a consumer of delving Bitcoin, you might have seen several chapters in a book of research on how we could improve this process.
+If you're a consumer of Delving Bitcoin, you might have seen several chapters in a book of research on how we could improve this process.
 All right, I was talking about the replace by fee stuff.
 It becomes really, really hard to see what exactly you have to add where in a transaction graph in order to bump a specific transaction to an intended fee rate, or if you have conflicts, what you want to evict and what you want to keep.
 I'll just leave it at that.